• Skip to primary navigation

 Say goodbye to taco bowls and hello to real tacos with this keto tortilla recipe made with almond flour!!!

-They're soft, flexible, super easy to make, and taste like the real thing.
-Plus, they only have 1 net carb per tortilla, making taco night even tastier and guilt-free.
+These are my favorite keto tortillas because they are soft, flexible, super easy to make, and taste like the real thing.
+Plus, they only have one net carb per tortilla, making taco night even tastier and guilt-free.

 Easy steps

-If the dough is too wet to roll out, cover with plastic wrap and allow to rest 5 to 10 minutes to firm up.
-Afterward, if it's still too wet, add 1 tablespoon of almond flour at a time until it's firm enough to roll.
+If the dough is too wet to roll out, cover it with plastic wrap and allow it to rest for 5 to 10 minutes to firm up.
+Afterward, if it's still too wet, add 1 tablespoon of almond flour until it's firm enough to roll.

-Place one ball of dough onto the center of a medium-sized piece of parchment paper then cover with plastic wrap.
+Step #4: Place one dough ball onto the center of a medium-sized piece of parchment paper, then cover it with plastic wrap.

-Pull plastic wrap off the top of the tortilla then flip it (parchment paper and all!) onto the hot griddle or skillet.
-Do not force the parchment paper to come off, it will come off easily when ready.
+Step #2: Pull plastic wrap off the top of the low-carb tortilla, then flip it - parchment paper and all - onto the hot griddle or skillet.
+Please do not force the parchment paper to come off; it will come off easily when ready.

-Do not overcook or they will no longer be pliable.
+Do not overcook them, or they will no longer be pliable.

 Set aside in a tortilla warmer or between 2 damp paper towels.
 Tortillas will soften as they set.

-These keto tortillas can be stored loosely wrapped in a kitchen towel for up to 24 hours or in a baggie in the fridge for 3 to 4 days.
+• Store: These keto tortillas can be loosely wrapped in a kitchen towel for up to 24 hours or in a baggie in the fridge for 3 to 4 days.

-They can also be frozen in a freezer-safe baggie with a piece of parchment paper between each tortilla for up to 3 months.
+• Freeze: Freeze in a freezer-safe baggie with parchment paper between each tortilla for up to 3 months.
+Thaw before reheating.

 Frequently asked questions